 This group of acids includes glycolic acid (one of the most common acids), lactic acid, mandelic acid and more.

-Try: Wishtrend Mandelic Acid, Jumiso AHA Toner, COSRX Whitehead Power Liquid.
+Try: Wishtrend Mandelic Acid, COSRX AHA/BHA Toner, COSRX Whitehead Power Liquid.

 BHAs are oil soluble and exfoliate at a deeper level, making them excellent for keeping pores clear.
 They can also help to prevent breakouts and reduce inflammation.